 Studying Computer Science at SOU offers a rigorous course of study, providing opportunity for a stimulating career in any of several technical professions, in one of the country’s leading employment sectors.
-Specifically, the SOU Computer Science program, based in the public liberal arts university of the West, offers an interdisciplinary course of study along with small classroom sizes, access to faculty, and opportunities for real-world applications.
+Specifically, the SOU Computer Science program, based in a public liberal arts university of the West, offers an interdisciplinary course of study along with small classroom sizes, access to faculty, and opportunities for real-world applications.

 Interdisciplinary Course of Study

 SOU’s CS program regularly asks hiring businesses what skills and attributes they want when hiring technical employees.
 They consistently state they require excellent technical skills as well as training and experience in business, marketing, and accounting as well as solid people and communication skills.
 Technical staff, in any organization or industry, do not work in a vacuum and are required to solve business problems related to other departments.
 At SOU, students are required to complete studies throughout their program in: communication, humanities, social science, citizenship and social responsibility, and diversity and global awareness.
 SOU also offers a wide variety of minors for students interested in broadening their technical studies: business administration, emerging media and digital arts, math, psychology, sociology, military science, education, women’s studies, and more.